Inner page banner image that shows 4 light blue waves on top of one another

 1. Update or Get New Equipment

-Increasing the efficiency of your business’s laundry facility begins with laundry equipment.
-The best way to reach peak efficiency is to have the latest high-quality and eco-friendly washer and dryer available.
+Increasing the efficiency of your business’s on-premise facility begins with laundry equipment.
+The best way to reach peak efficiency is to have the latest high-quality, eco-friendly washers and dryers available.

-If your equipment is out of date or a little old, it is important to have technicians on hand who are ready to help should something go wrong.
-Local technicians are able to get to know you and your needs, which makes their service calls more efficient and easier for you and your staff.
+If your equipment needs an update or is a little old, it is essential to have technicians who are ready to help should something go wrong.
+Local technicians can get to know you and your needs, making their service calls more efficient and easier for you and your staff.

 2. Increase Staff and Staff Training

-All businesses must have several people trained in how to run the laundry room efficiently, especially businesses that are open 24/7.
-Having a staff that knows how to run the laundry equipment properly will increase efficiency as they will take less time working through loads and there will be less risk of equipment misuse.
+All businesses must have several people trained on how to run the laundry room efficiently, especially operations that are open 24/7.
+Having staff that knows how to run the laundry equipment properly will increase efficiency as they will take less time working through loads, and there will be less risk of equipment misuse.

-Your staff should be trained continuously to keep your business running at peak efficiency.
+Your staff should have continuous training to keep your business running at peak efficiency.
 Conduct meetings with individuals and groups to take and implement feedback.
 You should also schedule regular training sessions to refresh your staff on pertinent information and introduce training on any new models or practices.

 3. Stay on Top of Maintenance

-Performing preventative maintenance on your commercial laundry equipment will keep your laundry facility efficient.
-When laundry equipment gets regular maintenance, you can limit downtime from broken machines and catch issues before they become a problem.
+Performing preventative maintenance on your commercial laundry equipment will keep your on-premise laundry facility efficient.
+When laundry equipment receives regular maintenance and proper care, you can limit downtime from broken machines and catch issues before they become problematic.

 Preventative maintenance includes everything from wiping down the outside of the machines to more deep cleaning.
 In-depth maintenance includes:

-To prevent the accumulation of mold and mildew, be sure to keep washer doors open between loads so the basins can air dry.
+To prevent mold and mildew accumulation, keep washer doors open between loads so the basins can air dry.
 You might also institute a weekly cleaning schedule to prevent detergent buildup by running a load with a dedicated washing machine cleaner or a mixture of hot water, vinegar and baking soda.

 This tip also keeps your repair costs low and your customers happy.
 Preventative maintenance will also lower utility costs because it ensures your machines are at the top of their game and don’t need to work as hard.
 Plus, it will likely increase the life span of your laundry machines.